Past and Upcoming Events and Ideas

 Phil Jordan selling Fuller related items.

-See our series of past events that you may have participated in or missed.
+See our series of past events.

 R. Buckminster Fuller, Pattern-Thinking Curated by Daniel López-Pérez